-Pentastar Fan Upgrade
+Pentastar Fan Upgrade 07-11

-If you are upgrading to a PWM Pentastar fan you will need to wire up your own harness from the fan to the battery or use our plug and play fan harness.

-Route new fan harness along right side inner fender ending at the battery.
+If you are upgrading to a PWM Pentastar fan you will need to use our plug and play fan harness.
+Route new fan harness from the fan along right side inner fender ending at the battery.